 As an artist I love to explore complex issues in unorthodox ways.
 My previous work founding The Webby Awards allowed me to look at the internet and it’s effect on society for a decade.
-My films, Life, Liberty & The Pursuit of Happiness (Sundance 03) looked at reproductive rights in America and The Tribe (Sundance 06) explored cultural identity in the 21st Century.
-Now I want to tackle an idea that in many ways combines all my previous work: the subject of interdependence.
+My films, Life, Liberty & The Pursuit of Happiness (Sundance 2003) looked at reproductive rights in America and The Tribe (Sundance 2006) explored cultural identity in the 21st Century.
+My feature documentary Connected (Sundance 2011) tackled the subject of interdependence.

-My goal with my new film Connected, is to help create a global conversation about what it means to be connected in the 21st century.
+Through its 11 city theatrical tour, festival and corporate screenings, and American Film Showcase tour with the US State Department, Connected has helped create a global conversation about what it means to be connected in the 21st century.
 I hope people will explore this subject on a personal and global level.
 I believe that by engaging people to talk about connectedness in their own lives and in the world, the ripple effect of these conversations will have far reaching impact for good that will creates lasting change.